 Introduction Since the beginning of life, humans have exploited natural resources for the materials required to sustain life.
 That primarily includes food production and economic sustenance, although other substances are also extracted from the natural environment.
 However, human exploitation of natural ecosystems has long-lasting effects on the future provision of resources and other ecosystem services.

 Degraded ecosystems take time to recover from overexploitation, while some might never bounce back even when exploitation stops.

-How Does Deforestation Affect Humans According to the Global Forest Resources Assessment Report of 2020, about 4.06 billion hectares of land area is covered by forests.
+According to the UN Global Forest Goals Report of 2021, forests currently cover close to 31% of the global land area.
 However, only 1.11 billion hectares are covered by native or primary forests that are largely undistributed.
 Even worse, the world is continually losing its forests at a fierce rate, with about 420 million hectares lost to deforestation since 1990.